100 Notable alumni of

 -

 Flint Rasmussen is an American former professional rodeo barrelman.
-He is perhaps the most famous barrelman in the history of bull riding.
+He is the most famous barrelman in the history of bull riding.

 -